phananhtuan09/ruin_game_js/README.md

 ## Overview

-**Ruin** is a procedurally generated dungeon crawler where players explore mysterious dungeons, fight monsters, collect loot, and progress through increasingly challenging levels.
-The game features dynamic lighting, tactical combat, and a rich progression system.
+Ruin is a dungeon exploration game built with JavaScript and PixiJS.
+This is a roguelike/dungeon crawler where players explore procedurally generated dungeons, fight monsters, collect loot, and progress through increasingly challenging levels.

 ## Features